PISAresearch/pisa/12-watchtower-API.md

 * MUST set the `locator` as specified in [Transaction Locator and Encryption Key](#transaction-locator-and-encryption-key).
 * MUST set the `start_block` to the block at which he requests the server to start watching for breaches.
-* MUST set the `end_block` to the block at which he requests the server to stop watching for braches.
+* MUST set the `end_block` to the block at which he requests the server to stop watching for breaches.
 * MUST set `dispute_delta` to the CLTV value specified in the `commitment_transaction`.
 * MUST set `encrypted_blob` to the encryption of the `justice_transaction` as specified in [Transaction Locator and Encryption Key](#transaction-locator-and-encryption-key).
 * MUST set `transaction_size` to the size of the serialized `justice_transaction`, in bytes.